Our approach to reducing Scope 3 emissions

 These roadmaps are built around shared data, clear reduction levers and measurable milestones, enabling us to track progress and prioritise action where it matters most.
 In agriculture, for example, we’ve identified 27 High Environmental Impact Suppliers (HEIS) based on volume, value and environmental risk.
 We are collaborating with them to reduce emissions across meat, fish and poultry, produce and dairy.

-We are also working with third-party data providers to improve the accuracy and specificity of our emissions data, particularly for our own-brand composite products.
-This includes developing more granular secondary emission factors and embedding primary data from strategic suppliers into our footprint.
+We have also started to integrate primary data from strategic suppliers into our footprint.
 These efforts are essential to ensure we can track real emissions reductions and model realistic forecasts.

 We know making dietary shifts can have significant impacts on climate change.
 That is why we are encouraging more diverse and ‘better’ meat, fish, poultry and dairy, and more plant-rich choices through multibuys, our Aldi Price Match range and our yearly Great Fruit and Veg Challenge.